HOW TO PROACTIVELY DETER FRAUD IN SHOPIFY STORES

 ARE THE ADDRESSES THE SAME?

-Check the IP address to see if the order was placed from the same country as the customer’s address.
+Check the IP address to see if the order was placed from the same country as the customer's address.
 The IP address will be at the bottom of an extended risk assessment.
-You can use a free tool to find out.
+You can use a free tool to this find out.
+Also, take a look to see if you have multiple orders going to the same shipping address, but for different credit cards and billing addresses.
+These are signs of a suspicious transaction.

 CONTACT THE CUSTOMER

-It’s no big deal to call the customer and ask if they have placed an order with you, and most people would appreciate it if you would try to avoid fraud.
-Ask them to verify some identity details they should know from the top of their head.
-You’ll have to follow your instincts, but if someone isn’t able to answer basic questions, cancel the order.
+Most customers appreciate when companies use proper due diligence with regard to online data security.
+Do not hesitate to call the customer and ask if they have placed an order with you.
+Most people would appreciate it if you are proactive in avoiding fraud.
+Ask them to verify some identifying details they should know from the top of their head.
+You'll have to follow your instincts, but if someone isn't able to answer basic questions, you should consider canceling the order.

 DO A LITTLE RESEARCH ONLINE